bqia0/Ticker/README.md

 # Ticker
-For use on a Raspberry Pi with a few 8x8 Led Matrices
+For use on a Raspberry Pi with 4 8x8 Led Matrices.
+Displays stock percentages and the time.
+Retrieves stock information from Yahoo Finance.
+I will try to implement news headlines in the future.